Dark-Blaze/Excercise_1_DataTable/README.md

-# Excercise_1_DataTable
+# DataTable
-Data table using Mithril.js
+A biasic data table using Mithril.js